Shape the Mayor's race with our Outcomes Tracker Tool

 - Bring Vote16 back to support youth engagement in democracy.

-- Develop local policy and statewide support for initiatives that equitably address the needs of both tenants and property owners, e.g. policies that a) Reform Costa Hawkins and Ellis Act, b) Decrease the high percentage of San Francisco residents paying over 50% of income for rent, c) Support long-term sustainability of rental properties, and d) Are designed to ensure reasonable profit margins for property owners that maintain their buildings.
+- Develop local policy and statewide support for initiatives that equitably address the needs of both tenants and property owners, e.g. policies that a) Reform Costa Hawkins, Prop 13, and the Ellis Act, b) Decrease the high percentage of San Francisco residents paying over 50% of income for rent, c) Support long-term sustainability of rental properties, and d) Are designed to ensure reasonable profit margins for property owners that maintain their buildings.

-- Encourage local tech industry leaders and workers to support (and join) the public/public benefit sector.
+- Encourage local tech industry leaders and workers to support (and join) the public/public benefit sector in support of open source and participatory government.

 - Develop a nomination and screening process for Mayoral Commissioner appointees so that the well-being of our entire community can be more equitably represented in these crucial decision-making bodies.